-Through her art background Linda understood the power of art to heal, and studied many psychologists and artists who used art as transformation and healing–from Jung to Alice Miller, Vincent Van Gogh to Beethoven.
-Her first book Becoming Whole: Writing Your Healing Story is used as a text by therapists, ministers, and writing coaches, and the book was a finalist in the ForeWord magazine’s 2008 Book of the Year Award.
+Through her art and music background, Linda deeply came to understand the power of art to heal, and studied many psychologists and artists who used art as transformation and healing–from Jung to Alice Miller, Vincent Van Gogh to Beethoven.
+Her first book Becoming Whole: Writing Your Healing Story is used as a text by therapists, ministers, and writing coaches, and was a finalist in the ForeWord magazine’s 2008 Book of the Year Award.

-Linda integrates the principles of healing and creativity in presenting the powerful healing process of writing true stories through her workshops, online courses, and coaching.
-Her expertise in supporting writers to heal and learn has helped many writers begin and complete their memoirs.
+It’s important to Linda to integrate the principles of healing and creativity when helping people learn about the powerful healing process of writing true stories through workshops, online courses, and coaching.
+Her expertise in supporting writers to write award winning memoirs has helped many writers complete their memoirs, and even win prizes.
+All memoirs are about transformation–and the writer needs to learn the important skills of the craft of story telling.

-Linda is available to speak to writing groups, therapy groups, and self-help groups about the power of writing to heal, how to write a memoir or Creative Nonfiction work and get it published, and how to use the deep processes of writing a memoir to change your life.
+Linda is available to speak to writing organizations and clubs and self-help groups about the power of writing to heal, how to write a memoir, and how to use the deep processes of writing a memoir to change your life.
+She speaks on the craft of memoir, and how to write a successful, publishable memoir.
+Topics include The Three Stages of Memoir Writing, Truth and Silence in Memoir, and Weaving Craft and Emotion in Memoir.

 Testimonials